 Later on, Shopify launched its own version called Shop Pay Installments, which is available to its 4+ million eCommerce websites.

 The future of eCommerce looks bright.
 With the rise of mobile technology, more and more consumers are turning to their phones and tablets to shop online.
 This shift has led to an increase in demand for mobile-friendly websites and apps that make it easier for customers to purchase goods and services from anywhere.

 Additionally, artificial intelligence (AI) is being used by many companies to personalize customer experiences and provide more targeted marketing.

 AI is also being used to automate customer service tasks and provide more accurate product recommendations.
 Finally, blockchain technology is being used to secure payments and protect customer data.
-All of these advancements are helping to make eCommerce more efficient and secure for both customers and businesses.
+All of these advancements are helping to make the eCommerce experience more efficient and secure for both customers and eCommerce businesses.

 Today, eCommerce is a multi-billion dollar industry that has revolutionized the way we shop.
 From humble beginnings as a way for buyers to buy and sell goods online, eCommerce has grown into an integral part of our lives.